gkalpak/angular/aio/content/guide/docs-style-guide.md

 By adding `<live-example>` to the page you generate links that run sample code in the Plunker live coding environment and download that code to the reader's file system.

-Live examples (AKA "plunkers") are defined by one or more `plnkr.json` files in the root of a code sample folder.
+Live examples, or plunkers, are defined by one or more `plnkr.json` files in the root of a code sample folder.
 Each sample folder usually has a single unnamed definition file, the default `plnkr.json`.

 <div class="l-sub-section">